Risk and Return

 What is “Risk and Return”?

 The relationship between risk and return is a fundamental investment concept.
-The concept states that an increased probability for return is highly correlated with the increase in the level of risk taken.
+The risk and return concept states that an increased probability of return is highly correlated with the increase in the level of risk taken.
 The return is expressed as a percentage and refers to the gains or losses made from an investment, whereas the risk element is associated with the volatility of that return.
-In theory, an investor could expect higher return on investment only if willing to accept a higher level of risk.
+In theory, an investor could expect a higher return on investment only if willing to accept a higher level of risk.

 Key Learning Points

 - The optimal risk-reward profile depends on factors such as attitude towards risk, the ability to replace losses, and time horizon

 - The risk-return tradeoff is assessed both on a single security and broader portfolio level during the investment decision-making process

 - Diversification is an investment technique and reduces risk and potential gains